The Master of Palliative Care in Aged Care is a 54-unit coursework program offered by the College of Nursing and Health Sciences.

 - demonstrate the skills to collaborate with industry, disseminate and interpret research which adds to the existing body of knowledge and evidence to specialist and non-specialist audiences

 - implement the skills for a deep and life long approach to learning within the context of palliative and aged care.

 To qualify for the Master of Palliative Care in Aged Care, a student must complete 54 units with a grade of P or NGP or better in each topic, according to the program of study below.

 Except with permission of the Faculty Board the program must be completed full-time within four consecutive semesters or part-time within ten consecutive semesters.
 A lesser period may be set for students granted credit for previous studies.

 The award of a grade of Fail (F) in 9 units or more may constitute prima facie evidence of unsatisfactory progress for the purpose of the University’s Policy on Student Progress.

 Core - Year 2 topics

 AGES9026 Design and Ethics in Research with Vulnerable Populations (4.5 units)

-plus 13.5 units of option topics from the list below.
+plus 13.5 or 22.5 units (to make a total of 54 units) of option topics selected from the list below: